kekemook1/kubernetes-demo/README.md

 # 2nd Demo - Replica and LoadBalancing
 The 2nd demo is for showing how the loadbalancer chooses different pods on must requests.
+The app utilizes peer-to-peer node discovery to visualize which node is currently showing a webpage, and which other nodes that are in the cluster.

 It is also a demonstration of how to use private registry in a local development environment.

 First, create a new minikube cluster with `-insecure-registry "10.0.0.0/24"` as parameter, and enable registries and metrics-server for loadbalancer to work correctly